Part 2 – Partnering with Publishers

 Let’s examine each of these points individually:

 more simply, adoption of new technologies in the publishing industry can be slow.
 There was so much more to do than connect the dots between a publisher and the iMoneza technology.
-The understanding the publishing industrytransition from print to web happened quickly, and before any one understood the nature of online business.
+The transition from print to web happened quickly, and before any one understood the nature of online business.
 This meant that websites were/are not producing revenue at the same rate the print revenues are declining.

 Perhaps naively, we thought that adoption would be much quicker.
 Though, after spending the Spring at trade shows around the country, it’s clear that publishers are reticent to adopt new technology.
 As is often the case, every new tech product is pitched as the “next big thing”.
 When that proves not to be the case publishers become wary of similar “new” technologies moving forward.
 Therefore, the sales cycle has been much longer than initially anticipated.
 Generally, publications that do adopt have seriously considered micropayments + paid content prior to speaking with us.
 These publications are usually digitally focused with a clear vision for their future.
 This doesn’t mean that their current models are failing, but that they simply see the need to establish additional, sustainable digital revenues moving forward.